 Q: How does UserTesting transmit and store Live Conversation data and files?

-A: We use industry best practices to protect the audio and video as it moves across the internet from participants to Zoom and from Zoom to the UserTesting platform.
+A: We use industry best practices to protect the audio and video as it moves across the internet from contributors to Zoom and from Zoom to the UserTesting platform.
 All transmissions are encrypted and the video is securely stored in the UserTesting environment and only accessible by authorized users.